zineos/aimet/Docs/techniques/blockwise.rst

         Not supported.

+.. _techniques-lpbq:

-Low power blockwise quantization
+Low-power blockwise quantization
 ================================

-|qnn| supports an alternative to blockwise quantization called Low Power Blockwise Quantization (LPBQ).
+|qnn| supports an alternative to blockwise quantization called *Low-Power Blockwise Quantization* (*LPBQ*).

 In LPBQ, blockwise encodings at a lower bit width are adjusted such that they lie on a common higher-bit-width per-channel grid.
 This enables models to run on existing per channel kernels and still benefit from blockwise quantization.

-LPBQ encodings require less storage than blockwise quantization encodings because only the low bit-width integer scale expansion factors need to be stored per-block (the floating point encoding scales are stored per-channel).
+LPBQ encodings require less storage than blockwise quantization encodings because only the low bit-width integer scale expansion factors need to be stored blockwise (the floating point encoding scales are stored per-channel).

 LPBQ quantization is part of the :class:`aimet_torch.quantization.affine.GroupedBlockQuantizeDequantize` class.